Purpose of this Site

 Judy has been a genealogist for more than 20 years and has written several family history books, including a 750-page book about her Norwegian ancestors who settled in Deerfield and Cambridge.
 She also wrote a 650-page book about her late husband’s family with seven ancestors who fought in the American Revolution.
 Most recently, Judy has led regular classes on genealogy at Waterford Public Library.

-Since 2015, she has shared her enthusiasm and talents with Absolutely Waterford.
+Since 2015, she has shared her enthusiasm and talents with Explore Waterford.
 As a long-time history buff who has conducted many hours of research and written books on a variety of historical topics, she decided to focus on Waterford’s beginnings.
 Her most recent book is about the historic Fox River Hotel, which today houses Café 213 and Rendezvous Jewelers.

-As an AW volunteer, Judy made the first substantial gift toward the Strand Theater Curtain restoration project, the historic curtain that now hangs proudly in the library.
+As an EW volunteer, Judy made the first substantial gift toward the Strand Theater Curtain restoration project, the historic curtain that now hangs proudly in the library.
 She has recently formed a Design sub-committee that is developing collection protocol, and conducting oral history interviews with Waterford residents and business owners.

 Robert Gariepy, Sr., better known as “Bob,” is a retired electrical engineer after working in the industry for nearly 50 years.
 Bob grew up in the Keweenaw of Michigan’s Upper Peninsula, known for its rich history in copper mining.
 The area once bustling with industry has strongly influenced his fascination for the historic origins of places.